 1) Will couples counseling fail if I don't say much, talking is hard for me, or expressing my feelings feels bad/ weird/ wrong?

-In my experience, all goals for couples counseling will fail until all parties accept the fact that you shut down instead of being able to talk about feelings.
 For many guys, something fully automatic is actually running the show.
 That doesn’t necessarily mean it’s permanent, it just feels that way because that’s how it’s always been.
-(For more detail, see Question 3 “What is it called when you can’t verbalize your feelings?”)

 If the purpose of couples counseling is to reach some OTHER goal that relies on you FIRST sharing about feelings (for example, if your gf wants you to be better at listening to HER feelings and spend less time playing video games,) then yes, couples counseling can fail by focusing on behavior and failing to recognize the most basic ingredients (both of you feeling safe talking about feelings) as a priority.